basquiat-co/basquiat-hr/coding-assignement.md

 ## CA-2 - Detail of documents

 As a user
-I want to see a the details ( title, description, pdfUrl link)
+I want to see a the details of a document

 ### Acceptance criteria

-- A detail view for a document ( id, title, description, pdfUrl )
+- A detail view for a document containing title, description, creationDate, updatedDate
+- A way to navigate back to the list of document

 ### Comments